 Similar in appearance, there are unique differences between granny flats and tiny houses.
-A granny flat is a self-contained house, typically built in the backyard of a family home.
+An accessory apartment is a self-contained house, typically built in the backyard of a family home.
 Coming in one, two, or three-bedroom floorplans, you’ve got flexibility over your size.
 This leads to a self-contained home connected to all necessary utilities.

 A tiny house, in contrast, is a moveable dwelling with an average floor size of 39m2 and typically one bedroom.
-This makes it smaller than a granny flat.
-Tiny houses are typically no bigger than a caravan and don’t offer the same extended living space as a granny flat, but do present an affordable living option ideal for individuals looking to enjoy an off-grid lifestyle or avoid the permits and certifications needed for granny flat construction.
+This makes it smaller than an apartment.
+Tiny houses are typically no bigger than a caravan and don’t offer the same extended living space, as a granny flat, but do present an affordable living option ideal for individuals looking to enjoy an off-grid lifestyle or avoid the permits and certifications needed for the construction.

 Both living spaces represent flexibility, but freedom comes in different forms.
 That freedom comes from the moveability of a tiny house.
-And it comes from a secondary living space in the form of granny flats.
+And it comes from a secondary living space in the form of an accessory apartment.

 If you’re stuck between two options, a pros and cons list can help.
-When it comes to a granny flat, the major advantage comes from the high level of comfort.
+When it comes to an accessory apartment, the major advantage comes from the high level of comfort.
 Modern granny flats are self-contained homes with all amenities from insulation, heating and cooling, WiFi, outdoor verandahs, and ample storage.

-As a granny flat is a fixed asset, this makes it easier to get support from lenders who can finance your granny flat.
-Lenders have confidence in granny flats as they can add value to your property.
-With house prices in Sydney soaring, a granny flat creates a way to spread living costs and that’s attractive to potential buyers.
+As this type of accommodation is a fixed asset, this makes it easier to get support from lenders who can finance your project.
+Lenders have confidence in them as they can add value to your property.
+With house prices in Sydney soaring, this type of accommodation creates a way to spread living costs and that’s attractive to potential buyers.

 With the granny flat rental reaching up to $650 per week, one of the major advantages comes in the form of passive income.

-As exciting as these benefits are, it’s important to recognise that granny flats aren’t as small an investment as a tiny home.
+As exciting as these benefits are, it’s important to recognise that accessory apartments aren’t as small an investment as a tiny home.
 Between council rules and the cost of construction, you’ll be investing time and money in a serious home improvement upgrade.

 Don’t let the size of a tiny house fool you, there are plenty of advantages that come with this living space.
 For a start, a tiny home can be a flexible investment (if built with wheels) so you can move your tiny home anywhere you want.

-A more affordable option than a granny flat, your own tiny house won’t require the financial obligation of granny flat design and construction.
+A more affordable option, your own tiny house won’t require the financial obligation of design and construction.
 If you choose to downsize your life and move into your tiny house you can also save on bills with less cooling and heating required.
 Throw in the lack of paperwork required and a tiny house can be an appealing option.

 However, a tiny house is just that - tiny.
 Not much bigger than a caravan, a tiny home isn’t the type of space to host friends or family.
 It’s also not ideal for more than one person or a couple.
-This means you won’t be able to generate close to the same rental income as a granny flat as there is less space (which means less storage, fewer amenities, etc.)
+This means you won’t be able to generate close to the same rental income as an accessory apartment as there is less space (which means less storage, fewer amenities, etc.)

-A tiny house is typically cheaper to build than a granny flat - but price alone doesn’t tell the whole story.
+A tiny house is typically cheaper to build than an apartment - but price alone doesn’t tell the whole story.
 You can expect to build a tiny house for between $30,000 and $60,000.
-In contrast, the average price of a new granny flat falls between $120,000 and $150,000.
+In contrast, the average price of a new accessory apartment falls between $120,000 and $150,000.

 However, the smaller floor space of a tiny house (39m2 or less) means a less inviting space whether it’s for you or as a stream of rental income.
 In contrast, a granny flat (60m2 to 90m2) can pose a more enticing space for singles, working professionals, or even small families to rent.

-This makes the initial higher costs of a granny flat worth it to many Sydney homeowners who are looking to make an investment in their unused backyard space.
-Keep in mind, a granny flat can also help add value to your home so if you decide to sell, you’ll have more options on auction day.
+This makes the initial higher costs worth it to many Sydney homeowners who are looking to make an investment in their unused backyard space.
+Keep in mind, an accessory apartment can also help add value to your home so if you decide to sell, you’ll have more options on auction day.

 |Granny Flat||Tiny House|